AnnaYoung4/ukmap671-final_map_project-2025/README.md

 Key points from the map and mapmaking process:

 - Major rivers, streams, and waterbodies in the Middle Ohio–Laughery Watershed are clearly visualized.
+- Included state and county boundaries, wetlands, national parks and waterways from Mapbox Streets v8
 - Labels for flowlines and waterbodies appear only when zoomed in close enough to avoid clutter.
 - State and county layers provide context and help locate features within the watershed.
 - Satellite basemap enhances geographic understanding of the area.